Glavo/kala-compress/README.md

 ## Modules

 **Note: Kala Compress is in beta phase.
 Although it is developed based on mature Apache Commons Compress and has passed all tests, it may still be unstable.
-Before the release of the official version, the API was not stable.**
+I may need to make some adjustments to the API before releasing to production.**

 The latest Kala Compress version is `1.21.0.1-beta1`.